-The same plan is followed with reference to United States history, as it is expected that a pupil entering the Normal School will be sufficiently familiar with the facts of our history to enable him to study intelligently the workings of our government, and to trace the relation of cause and effect.
+The time devoted to United States history is short, but it is expected that a pupil entering the Normal School will be sufficiently familiar with the facts of our history to enable him to study intelligently the workings of our government, and to trace the relation of cause and effect.
+The work is arranged more with reference to logical sequence than to arbitrary divisions of time, and topics are frequently assigned to individuals for special investigation.